Jul 28, 2020

-RECIPE: Venison Rib Chops
+Venison Rib Chops

 Were you lucky enough to snag one of our Limited-Edition Summer Smoke Boxes?
-This incredible recipe from Matt Pittman, Pitmaster and Founder of MeatChurch BBQ is the perfect way to put those Rib Racks to use.
+This incredible recipe from Matt Pittman, Pitmaster and Founder of MeatChurch BBQ is the perfect way to put those Rib Chops to use.

 Ingredients

-- 1 whole Maui Nui Venison Rib rack
+- 1 pack Maui Nui Rib Chops

 - Holy Cow BBQ Rub by Meat Church BBQ (or your favorite meat rub)